ARE APOSTLES AND PROPHETS STILL RELEVANT TO THE CHURCH?

 What about the gift of knowledge?

 The gift of knowledge is reserved for the manifold ministries of apostle-ship and prophet-hood within the body of Christ.
-This unique gift can be used for teaching, counselling, healing and the discernment of counterfeit Spirits.
-(Keep in mind that all gifts are complementary to one another).
+This unique gift can be used for teaching, counselling, healing and encouragement.
+But recently I've noticed a trend were the gift of knowledge is substituting the gift of tongues and interpretation.
+Perhaps, God is allowing it because many churches don't exercise the gift of tongues and interpretation anymore .

 How can knowledge heal?